+- 1. Select Dashboard > Services.

-- 1. In the Admin App, click the Services window. - 2.
-Click the service you want.
+- 2. Click the service you want.

-3. Click the Volumes tab.
+- 3. Click the Volumes tab.

 Instances

 A system is made up of one or more instances of the software.
 This section includes information on adding and removing instances to the system.